0xJasonMurray/jasonmurray.org/content/posts/2021/bosesleepbuds.md

  I am not sure where I first ran across the [Bose Sleepbuds 2](https://www.bose.com/en_us/products/wellness/noise_masking_sleepbuds/noise-masking-sleepbuds-ii.html#v=noise_masking_sleepbuds_ii_white), but the slim profile looked promising for a side sleeper.
 The online reviews were mixed.
 I found a quite a few positive reviews and a fair amount of complaints of ear pain after an entire evening of use.
 At $250, this is not an inexpensive solution.
 The negative reviews from side sleepers had me concerned, but the free return policy left me with nothing to loose.

-A few clicks and a few days later, these arrived:
+A few clicks and a some days later, these arrived:
 [![Image of Bose Sleepbud in ear](/images/IMG_1414.jpeg)](/images/IMG_1414.jpeg)

 It is hard to tell from the pictures, these devices are tiny.
-If it is not already obvious, I am not a head or ear model.
+I know you are wondering, who is the sexy old man in these pictures?
+Yes, it is me.
+No, I am not a head or ear model, but thanks for asking.
 The pictures are here to help you understand how puny the Sleepbuds are in the ear:

 [![Image of Bose Sleepbud in ear](/images/IMG_1549.jpeg)](/images/IMG_1549.jpeg)